AvinandanBose/HTML-Revision-/README.md

 #This attribute has been marked as deprecated.

 xmlns : Declares a XML namespace for custom tags in an HTML document.

+xml:lang : Specifies base language used for an element in the eXtensible Hypertext Markup Language(XHTML) documents

+manifest : Define a URL(Universal Resource Locator) containing the document's cache information.
+#This attribute is depreciated

+contenteditable : Specifies whether content is editatble or not.

+contextmenu : Specifies context menu for a specific element.

+draggable : Specifies whether or not we can drag an element.

+accesskey : Specifies keyboard shortcut to access an element.

+hidden : Declares an element as a hidden element.
+Hidden elements are not displayed in the document.

+spellcheck : Specifies whether an element should be checked for spelling and grammar or not.

+tabindex: Specifies taborder index of an element.

+style : Specifies inline style in the HTML document by using <style> element.

+title: Specifies title of an HTML document.
  ```
 </ul>